5 Basics for Childhood Learning

-The Science of Childhood: Inside the Minds of Our Younger Selves, is a Time magazine special edition.
-It examines everything from understanding child development and dealing with temper tantrums to the science of play and the secrets of birth order.
-It’s part of an effort to help parents and other caregivers better understand how children learn and what everyone can do to help children thrive.
+The Science of Childhood: Inside the Minds of Our Younger Selves is a Time magazine special edition.
+It examines everything from understanding child development and dealing with temper tantrums to the science of play and birth-order secrets.
+It’s part of an effort to help parents and other caregivers better understand how children learn – and what everyone can do to help children thrive.

-Since 2015, the Early Childhood Coalition, which consists of 30 organizations, has been working through the local 2.0 initiative.
-Its goal is to ensure that everyone in the greater Chattanooga area can access high quality resources that support optimal development of children birth-5.
-The plan is to engage and mobilize the community through advocacy, communication and education so that all children can achieve their potential and live their best lives.
+Since 2015, the Early Childhood Coalition has been working to ensure that everyone in the greater Chattanooga area can access high-quality resources that support child development from birth to age 5.
+The plan is to engage and mobilize the community through advocacy, communication and education.
+The goal is for all children to achieve their potential and live their best lives.

-For example, Chattanooga Basics is one of the coalition's initiatives.
-This initiative is built upon the reality that parents play the most critical role in providing a strong and healthy start for infants and young children.
-Chattanooga Basics is closely aligned with Boston Basics, which was developed out of Harvard.
+For example, Chattanooga Basics is one of the Coalition’s initiatives.
+It’s built upon the reality that parents play the most critical role in providing a solid and healthy start for babies and young kids.
+Chattanooga Basics is closely aligned with Harvard’s Boston Basics.

 The goals for the Basics are to help ensure that: